gomyar/turtlegui/README.md

 _Required by **gui-bind**._ Evaluates when the event specified by gui-bind fires

+## *gui-mouseover*
+Evaluates in the event of a 'mouseover' event.

+## *gui-mouseout*
+Evaluates in the event of a 'mouseout' event.

+## *gui-mousemove*
+Evaluates in the event of a 'mousemove' event.

+## *gui-keydown*
+Evaluates in the event of a 'keydown' event. _Note: this event gets fired before the value is changed, which can make it act odd if gui-val is used as well._

 ## *gui-include*
 Specifies a url path to an html template.
 Loads and evaluates the html snippet from the web server.
 ```html